Digital Library of Modern Greek Studies "Anemi": Collections

 By using the digital technology, the Greek Digital Library regenerates the national bibliographic landscape of the period 1476-1900.
 Entries that concern it, are catalogued electronically and, where feasible, are linked with the corresponding digital item.
-Our vision is, Anemi to become a union agent, which will be used in order to map out the registration and display of all digitization efforts, concerning the period 1476-1900, avoiding thus, redundant digitization efforts.
 Since December 2006, 8,000 bibliographic records are available in Anemi's data base as well as a vast amount of corresponding digitized pages.